aquietone/aqobot/README.md

 ## Roadmap
 Just filling in the missing stuff from my group, making things that work for me.
 No real plans.
+Necro works pretty well atm.
+Bard works decent.
+Ranger is alright.
+Warrior still a work in progress.
+Missing a lot of functionality atm, such as: ignore lists, z radius checks on everything, probably a lot of unhappy path issues not handled, probably does poorly in water, ...